 Today, I saw a headline on Instagram; Woman dies from suffering a heart attack and claims she went to Heaven and met Jesus.
 I thought of the man in the Bible who begged for someone to be sent to his brothers to warn them of the afterlife.
 Accounts of visits to Heaven and hell abound worldwide, from books to YouTube videos.
 Most of the stories I’ve heard are a little far-fetched, but hey, I’ve never been to Heaven, so who am I to judge.
 But here’s the thing the Bible itself doesn’t give us much information about Heaven, so we cannot test the experiences of people’s claims.
 But we do get a little bit of insight into handling these stories from three accounts in the Bible.

 Let’s look at the account I mentioned at the beginning.
-Luke 16:19-31 ESV “There was a rich man who was clothed in purple and fine linen and who feasted sumptuously every day.
-20 And at his gate was laid a poor man named Lazarus, covered with sores, 21 who desired to be fed with what fell from the rich man’s table.
-Moreover, even the dogs came and licked his sores.
-22 The poor man died and was carried by the angels to Abraham’s side.
-The rich man also died and was buried, 23 and in Hades, being in torment, he lifted up his eyes and saw Abraham far off and Lazarus at his side.
-24 And he called out, ‘Father Abraham, have mercy on me, and send Lazarus to dip the end of his finger in water and cool my tongue, for I am in anguish in this flame.’
-25 But Abraham said, ‘Child, remember that you in your lifetime received your good things, and Lazarus in like manner bad things; but now he is comforted here, and you are in anguish.
-26 And besides all this, between us and you a great chasm has been fixed, in order that those who would pass from here to you may not be able, and none may cross from there to us.’
-27 And he said, ‘Then I beg you, father, to send him to my father’s house— 28 for I have five brothers—so that he may warn them, lest they also come into this place of torment.’
-29 But Abraham said, ‘They have Moses and the Prophets; let them hear them.’
-30 And he said, ‘No, father Abraham, but if someone goes to them from the dead, they will repent.’
-31 He said to him, ‘If they do not hear Moses and the Prophets, neither will they be convinced if someone should rise from the dead.’”
+Luke 16:19-31 LSB “Now there was a rich man, and he habitually dressed in purple and fine linen, joyously living in splendor every day.20 But a poor man named Lazarus was laid at his gate, covered with sores,21 and desiring to be fed with the crumbs which were falling from the rich man’s table; besides, even the dogs were coming and licking his sores.22 Now it happened that the poor man died and was carried away by the angels to Abraham’s bosom, and the rich man also died and was buried.23 And in Hades he lifted up his eyes, being in torment, and saw Abraham far away and Lazarus in his bosom.24 And he cried out and said, ‘Father Abraham, have mercy on me, and send Lazarus so that he may dip the tip of his finger in water and cool off my tongue, for I am in agony in this flame.’25 But Abraham said, ‘Child, remember that during your life you received your good things, and likewise Lazarus bad things.
+But now he is being comforted here, and you are in agony.26 And besides all this, between us and you there is a great chasm fixed, so that those who wish to come over from here to you are not able, and none may cross over from there to us.’27 And he said, ‘Then I am asking you, father, that you send him to my father’s house—28 for I have five brothers—in order that he may warn them, so that they will not also come to this place of torment.’29 But Abraham said, ‘They have Moses and the Prophets; let them hear them.’30 But he said, ‘No, father Abraham, but if someone goes to them from the dead, they will repent!’31 But he said to him, ‘If they do not listen to Moses and the Prophets, they will not be persuaded even if someone rises from the dead.’”

 If they do not hear Moses and the prophets, neither will they be convinced if someone should rise from the dead.
 No story about Heaven or hell will convince anyone of their need for salvation, and as an aside, neither will healing nor a miracle convince someone to believe in Jesus.
 In Matthew 11:20-24, Jesus rebuked the cities where most of His works were done because the people did not repent of sin.
 The towns loved the miracles and the free food, but they still rejected Jesus.
 We must come to a place where we believe in the power of the preached gospel to save sinners.
 We don’t need to perform street healing; we need to present the gospel.